katzerax/kmod/README.md

 # KMod
-Collection of Webfishing mod features intended for my own use
+Small collection of Webfishing features

 Current features as of 1.4.0:
 - Go small or large by holding comma or period.
 Reset with slash.
 Saves player size after 6 seconds have passed after changing size.
 Loads player size on lobby connect.